 Tel +44 (0) 1242 714131

-Dan joined the CCRI in 2012, and contributes to international research projects on city-regional food networks, and food supply chain performance.
+Dan joined the CCRI in 2012 as a Research Fellow.
+He contributes to international research projects on city-regional food networks, and food supply chain performance.
 He also contributes to research within environmental humanities, specifically the link between art and environmental change.
-He is a visiting lecturer at Masaryk University in Brno (CZ), Schumacher College in Devon, and at Cardiff University.
-Between 2013-2015, Dan led the Sustainable Food and Food Security module within the University of Gloucestershire’s MSc on Sustainable Environments.
+Dan is a visiting lecturer at Masaryk University in Brno (CZ), Schumacher College in Devon, and at Cardiff University.
+Between 2013-2015, he led the Sustainable Food and Food Security module within the University of Gloucestershire’s MSc on Sustainable Environments.

 A former Winston Churchill Memorial Scholar, Dan’s PhD (supported by the Frederick Soddy Trust) investigated how social enterprises in England and Germany achieve environmental objectives (orchard conservation) by making interventions in the market.
 Dan is a Fellow of the Royal Geographical Society-Institute of British Geographers, a Fellow of the Higher Education Academy and a former Associate Fellow of the Third Sector Research Centre (2011-13).

 On 1st February 2018, Dan was upgraded to a Senior Research Fellow.

 - Books and Book Chapters

 Reed, M. and Keech, D. (2016) 'Making the City Smart from the Grassroots up: the Sustainable Food Networks of Bristol' In M. Deakin, D. Diamantini and N Borrelli. (eds) The Governance of City Food Systems.
 Fondazione Giangiacomo Feltrinelli, Rome, et al. ISBN : 978-88-6835-241-7. pp.: 49-67.